-A study of management techniques as applied to small business is covered in this course.
+A study of management techniques as applied to small business.
 Includes requirements necessary in launching a new venture and managing an ongoing business.
-Topics covered include business plan development, computer applications, human resources, purchasing, marketing, taxation, and risk management and control procedure.
+Topics covered include business plan development, computer applications, human resources, purchasing, marketing, taxation, and risk management and control procedures.
 Requires students to develop a comprehensive business plan for a new venture of their choosing which is presented as both an oral and written proposal.